-Oriental area rugs are an investment, and when properly cared for can become functional, beautiful heirlooms that last for decades--even centuries.
-As we’ve mentioned in previous posts, regular vacuuming is an integral part of rug maintenance and helps ensure the longevity of hand-knotted oriental pieces.
+Oriental area rugs are an investment, and when properly cared for can become functional, beautiful heirlooms that last for decades — even centuries.
+As we’ve mentioned in previous posts, regular vacuuming is an integral part of rug maintenance and helps ensure the longevity of hand-knotted oriental rugs.

 While wool is one of nature’s most resilient fibers, overly harsh cleaning and agitation can damage a rug’s pile and lead to premature degeneration.
 Vacuuming should be done frequently yet gently, especially when it comes to antique or semi-antique oriental rugs.

-Key Features to Look For in Area Rug Vacuum Cleaners
+What to Look for in Area Rug Vacuum Cleaners

 While Sebo may not (yet) be a household name in the US, the German brand is known for delivering excellently designed and engineered vacuums with a focus on usability and easy maintenance.
-The Felix line of vacuum cleaners, which retails for around $600, is touted as one of the best vacuum cleaners available for pet owners.
+The Felix line of vacuum cleaners, which retails for around $700, is known as one of the best vacuum cleaners available for pet owners.
 Here’s to you, cat people.

-The Felix comes in several whimsical colors and patterns which please not only the eyes, but the ears and the nose as well.
+The Felix comes in several whimsical colors and patterns to please the eyes.
 The outer layer doubles as a sound insulator and hospital-grade filtration system, keeping every last dust particle inside the vacuum unit and out of the air.

 Another German brand, Miele has earned a reputation amongst oriental rug enthusiasts as the go-to name for area rug vacuum cleaners.
 The U1 Twist is Miele’s top-of-the-line upright vacuum cleaner, and has received extremely favorable reviews across the board, everywhere from Amazon to Good Housekeeping.